 What’s the niche?

 I consider myself a conundrum.
 I always have a really tough time defining myself (and choosing an actual career track for that matter).
 Over the past ten years, I’ve served in roles that has involved building network infrastructure, building trading systems, programming and development, marketing, helping make strategic decisions for a portfolio of 50 enterprise products, design, and most lately product and project management.

 Although I thoroughly enjoyed each of those roles, I recently realized that I am most happy when I’m doing a mix of the above.
 So maybe that means I don’t have a niche, or maybe it means that I’m simply an “artist.”
-For now, I am using it to lead my new startup Braintrust, it is what makes me truly happy.

 What’s the biggest challenge?

 Time.
 There are a million ideas that I have, and sometimes I wish there were more than 24 hours in a day, or there was a quicker substitute for sleep.
 If there is one thing that I could use a lot more of, it would be a lot more functional hours in the day.

 You should have one thing each week that has you scared shitless.
 If you don’t have that, then you are not growing as a person, and you are losing your competitive edge.
 With most 9 to 5 jobs these days, it’s very easy to get into a routine and get so engulfed into the details, that you stop noticing the repetitive and mundane patterns that fill your weeks.
 You think you’re working hard, engaging yourself, but when you take a step back, you realize that it’s all the same and you’re not learning anything new; you’re just fighting the same fires over and over.

 Go out of the norm: find a new function that you can expand your current job into, teach yourself a new skill, work on a side project, step back and imagine how you would change the company if you were the CEO and actually propose it.
 Do something scary.